Naples – Ponza

 Ferries to Pontine Islands

-Is there a car ferry from Naples to Ponza?
+What's the ferry schedule from Naples to Ponza?

-No, currently there is no car ferry from Naples to Ponza.
+How long is the ferry from Naples to Ponza?

 Naples Ponza Ferry Operator Schedules